GabeScott/standard-works-plugin/README.md

 - 🧭 **Sort backlinks in scripture order**
   Automatically organize verse backlinks in canonical order (e.g. Genesis → Exodus → Leviticus), not just by filename.

+- 📖 **View context for the verse you're currently reading** See the whole chapter displayed conveniently in the side panel, updated when you change notes.

 ---

 ## 🛠 Installation